modelica/MA-Bylaws/MA-Bylaws.md

 Each member is obliged to pay the corresponding annual fee which is determined at the annual Assembly meeting.
-The MA board can revoke membership with qualified majority, if a member did not pay the annual membership fee during the year although the MA has sent an invoice and at least one reminder.
+The MA board can revoke membership with qualified majority, if a member did not pay the annual membership fee during the year.
 The annual fee for individuals should not be so high that it impedes the membership of individuals.